Th3Sp00kyM8/starting-homelab-development/topology/hardware-layout.md

 ---

-## Hardware + Power Layout

-This section documents the physical and electrical organization of the homelab rack.
-Every device is powered through a dedicated, battery-backed source to maintain uptime and prevent data loss during interruptions.

-### Power System

-**Primary UPS:**
-**CyberPower EC650LCD Ecological Battery Backup and Surge Protector**
-- 650 VA / 390 W capacity with ECO mode for peripheral control.
-- Eight outlets: four battery-backed, four surge-only.
-- LCD interface for load and runtime monitoring.
-- Supplies consistent power to all networking and compute hardware.

-**Connection Hierarchy:**
-1. Wall outlet → UPS input.
-2. UPS → recessed, mountable power strip integrated into rack.

-The power design prioritizes stability, energy efficiency, and cable management.
-Every component is accessible, labeled, and arranged to support quick maintenance or upgrades.

----

 ## Network Architecture & Data Flow

 This section outlines how traffic moves through the homelab—from the external connection to the internal network nodes and how each device contributes to performance, control, and security.